-Analytics events are typically data received from external third-party video content analysis (VCA) providers.
+Analytics events (see "Overview of events and output" on page 108) are typically data received from external third-party video content analysis (VCA) (see "VCA" on page 191) providers.
 An example of a VCA-based system could be an access control system.